tarahmarie/gfcrc/gf_definition.md

 7. In the event of a response that establishes a line of communications from a vulnerability, the good faith vulnerability researcher:

      a.
-Does not disclose a company-reported vulnerability before the agreed-upon deadline established in         prior communications
+Does not disclose a reported vulnerability before the agreed-upon deadline established in         prior communications with the vulnerability owner

 9. (When the situation arises) Prioritizes the safety and health of others over financial gain and immediately reports to a relevant government agency, if an ICS/SCADA vulnerability found that is or could be actively harming people physically.